MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports.md

 ## Creating reports

 Creating a report involves two primary tasks.
 First, you create a report object and design the dataset.
 The dataset determines the data that is extracted or calculated from the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] database tables that can be used in a report.
 After the dataset has been designed, you design the visual layout of the report.
 There are two types of report layouts that you can create: layouts using report definition language (RDL) and Word report layouts.
-Another option is to extend the functionality of an existing report with a [report extension object](devenv-report-ext-object.md) by adding columns to the existing report dataset, adding new dataitems, adding to the request page, or adding a new layout.
+Another option is to extend the functionality of an existing report with a [Report Extension Object](devenv-report-ext-object.md) by adding columns to the existing report dataset, adding new dataitems, adding to the request page, or adding a new layout.

 ## Getting started